nelisys/expiry/readme.md

 $ php artisan serve
 ```

-The default username and password, is `admin/admin`.
+The default email and password, is `admin@example.com/admin1234`.

 ## License